 Wait for the wax to cool.
 That way you can avoid its dripping off the hinge pins.
 This could take at least 5-10 minutes.
 Open and close the door several times to ensure that the squeaking is gone.

 Sometimes one coat of paraffin wax is not adequate.
 In this scenario keep applying the wax until the sound is gone.
 The residue of the wax is thinner compared to oil, therefore you don’t have to wipe the excess wax after applying it every time.

 You need to remember that oil and wax cannot remove dirt or gunk from hinges.
-If your squeaky door remains squeaky, you need to resort to steel wool.
+If your squeaky hinge remains squeaky, you need to resort to steel wool.
 Follow the steps given below for applying steel wool.